 existence or non-existence of host ports.

 There are a number of ways that this network model can be implemented.
 This document is not an exhaustive study of the various methods, but hopefully serves as an introduction to various technologies and serves as a jumping-off point.
-If some techniques become vastly preferable to others, we might detail them more here.

 For the Google Compute Engine cluster configuration scripts, we use advanced